 Introduction

-The Davy Lab at Carleton University conducts conservation research to better comprehend how local environmental changes impact threatened species of bats, amphibians, and reptiles.
+The Davy Lab at the Department of Biology, Carleton University conducts conservation research to better comprehend how local environmental changes impact threatened species of bats, amphibians, and reptiles.
 One of these projects investigates how ground vibrations from adjacent industrial activities and roadways affect the growth of turtle eggs.

 Engineering students Meia Copeland, Shawaiz Khan, Talal Jaber, Marwan Zeyada, and Ranishka Fernando are developing a tool that can simulate the ground vibrations produced by various industrial activities so that the lab may investigate these impacts in a controlled environment.